salmanshuaib/hire-me/README.md

 # hire-me
-A fun effective way to go about your job hunt
+A fun organized way to go about your job hunt